fun4seb/GitNotes/2021 ~ Fall/GEOG 374/GEOG374 - Week 2.md

         - Can regrow if cut or dead
         - Ex: Banana tree, trees, shrubs

-# Continued: Seed Reproduction Cycle
+# Review: Seed Reproduction Cycle
 1. **Sexually mature woody plant**
     - Mature plants are divided by annuals (seeds produced within a growing season), Biennials (seeds produced in their second growing season), and perennials (regrow every season)
         - Chronological vs. physiological age; plants can grow at different rates and the same plant can be at a different stage in its cycle than another due to better or worse conditions, so its helpful to view trees as having "2 ages"